Constant matters: Fine-grained Complexity of Differentially Private Continual Observation: Applications in Continual Release

 For maintaining the minimum cut in the continual release model we show in Appendix~\ref{sec:lower} that our upper bound is tight up to polylogarithmic factors in $n$ and $T$ for large enough $T$ and constant $S$ using a reduction from a lower bound in~\cite{jain2021price}.

-Note that our mechanism can implement a mechanism for the static setting as it allows us to insert all edges of the static graph in one time step.
-The additive error that we achieve is even a slight improvement over the additive error of $O(\sqrt{nm/\epsilon} \log^2(n/\delta)$ achieved by the mechanism in~\cite{eliavs2020differentially}.
+Our mechanism can implement a mechanism for the static setting as it allows to insert all edges of the static graph in one time step.
+The additive error that we achieve can even be a slight improvement over the additive error of $O(\sqrt{nm/\epsilon} \ln^2(n/\delta))$, where $m$ is the sum of the edge weights, achieved by the mechanism in~\cite{eliavs2020differentially}.
 Note also that our bound does not contradict the lower bound for the additive error in that paper, as they show a lower bound only for the case that $\max\{|S|, |P|\} = \Omega(n)$.